 Some of the dishes typical to this area include pastitsada, a thick pasta dish with a tomato sauce flavoured with cloves and cinnamon, cumin and allspice.
 While Sofrito, thin slices of floured veal panfried with garlic, parsley white wine and vinegar, takes it's name from the Italian word for fried, fritto.
 And of course fresh, locally sourced seafood cooked with plenty of seasoning and olive oil abounds.

-The Ionian is a very special place that we love and we would love to help you have a holiday in 2020 there.
+The Ionian is a very special place that we love and we would love to help you have a holiday there in 2023.
 For details about the luxury private crewed charter yachts available here please contact one of the specialists at the Luxury Charter Group.

 For more information about the islands in the Ionian